mrdandelion6/mrdandelion6/README.md

 \> i like coding. i code ML, fullstack, and low level.

-\> im interested in quantum information science, deep learning algorithms, and studying the millennium problems.
+\> im interested in quantum information science, deep learning algorithms, and studying the millennium prize problems.

 \> deep learning researcher at uoft data sciences institute and software dev at data annotation